mchakra2/SEquation/README.rst

 * initial_coefficient: function to call the appropriate coefficient calculator fuction based on the basis set choice
 * hamiltonian_coefficient: function to call the appropriate hamiltonian coefficient calculator fuction based on the basis set choice
 * calculate_energy: function to calculate the energy which is equal to <psi|H|psi>/<psi|psi>
+* increase_coefficient: function adds a 3% of a coefficient to itself.
+If the energy decreases after the coefficient modification, it returns 1 to accept the coefficient change
+* decrease_coefficient: function subtracts a 3% of a coefficient to itself.
+If the energy decreases after the coefficient modification, it returns 1 to accept the coefficient change
+* apply_variational_principle: This function either adds or subtracts 3% of the coefficient values (based on which operation yields lesser energy) till the minimum energy is reached or the maximum iteration is reached.
+The idea of convergence is that, when minimum energy is reached adding or subtracting values from the coefficients increases the energy and so the coefficient array is not modified.
+* main: It sequentially calls other functions to read input file, to calculate initial coefficients and to apply the variational principle.

 Credits
 ---------